Demonstrated IT Skills and Knowledge | Answering the Key Selection Criteria

 The selection criteria "Demonstrated IT Skills and Knowledge" is a standard criteria question based on your IT skills, knowledge and experience.
 Depending on the position, the employer wants to know that you have proven skills in computing and the required knowledge of IT programs and systems that will enable you to perform the role effectively.

 You may want to write about your knowledge of Microsoft Office applications like Word, Excel and Powerpoint and talk about specific software applications or your skill in providing desktop support to your colleagues and system users.

 However, for the purpose of this article, I am going to briefly talk about a typical selection criteria statement which goes like this:

 Demonstrated administrative, keyboard and word processing skills, including Microsoft Office and an ability to operate independently and/or with limited supervision.

-It could be for example, how you used to write documents and reports using MS Office, or created a database spreadsheet using MS Excel in your time with Company XYZ.
+It could be, for example, your ability to write documents and reports using Word or the time when you created a complex database spreadsheet by yourself using MS Excel in your time with Company XYZ.

-They then go on to further ask, with proof or 'demonstration' that you can actually work well by yourself, or if you haven't, that you can work well with limited supervision.
+They then further ask, with proof or ‘demonstration’, that you can work well by yourself and with limited supervision.